 1- Department of Counselling, School of Education and Psychology, Shahid Chamran University of Ahvaz, Ahvaz, Iran.

-3- Department of Counselling, School of Education and Psychology, Shahid Chamran University of Ahvaz, Ahvaz, Iran
+2- Department of Counselling, School of Education and Psychology, Shahid Chamran University of Ahvaz, Ahvaz, Iran. , a.amanelahi@scu.ac.ir

-Background: The marital adjustment has a positive effect on the physical and mental health of family members.
-The purpose of this study is to explain the process of marital adjustment in Iranian women.
+Background: Marital adjustment has a positive effect on the physical and mental health of family members.
+The purpose of this study was to explain the process of marital adjustment in Iranian women.

 Methods: This research is based on qualitative data analysis using the grounded theory method.
 Theoretical and purposeful sampling was used for data collection.
 Sampling continued until theoretical saturation.
 A total of 15 women from Ahvaz participated in the semi-structured interview.
 Interviews were analyzed using the Strauss and Corbin comparative method.

-Results: By open coding 17 primary codes and axial coding, 9 major themes related to marital adjustment were obtained.
-The results indicated that marital adjustment, motivation to maintain marital life was extracted as the central category and as the main category influenced by contextual, causal and confounding conditions.
+Results: By open coding, 17 primary codes, and axial coding, 9 major themes, related to marital adjustment were obtained.
+Marital adjustment: An incentive to maintain marital life were extracted as the central category influenced by contextual, causal, and confounding conditions.
 Contextual conditions include emotional bonding with parents and spouse.
-Causal conditions are emphasis on self and relationship with another and how to express self in the relationship.
-Interfering conditions include a relationship with the main family and spouse and social comparison.
+Causal conditions are an emphasis on self and relationship with another and how to express self in the relationship.
+Interfering conditions include a relationship with the main family, spouse, and social comparison.
 Strategies include defense mechanisms and empathy.
-The consequences of marital adjustment were also levels of security and comfort.
+The consequences of marital adjustment were also the sense of security and comfort.

-Conclusion: So this issue can be considered in curing marital maladjustment and conflicts and help therapists to have better understanding of marital dynamics.
+Conclusion: Marital adjustment can be considered in curing marital maladjustment and conflicts and help therapists to have a better understanding of marital dynamics.

 Type of Study: